osteth/project-firewatch/README.rst

 - [x] Get pretty FlaskAPI markdown displayer working.
 - [x] Figure out how to get MODIS data and.
 - [x] Pull in MODIS data from flat file.
-- [x] Allow user to dump all MODIS data at request.
+- [x] Allow the user to dump all MODIS data at request.
 - [ ] Write Unit Tests
-- [ ] Switch over to DB from flat file.
+- [ ] Switch over to DB from the flat file.
-- [ ] Create specfication for MODIS data queries.
+- [ ] Create a specification for MODIS data queries.
 - [ ] Expand API to allow for data filtering.
 - [ ] Create Specification for Sensor Data.
 - [ ] Expand API to allow writing of sensor data to DB.